strelec00/smart-recipe/README.md

 - backend folder(Spring Boot)
 - frontend folder(React)

+Spoonacular API is used for searching recipes via ingredients.

 ## Rules
 Push to a new branch(`feat/name` or `fix/name`), open a Pull Request